NinaZumel/dark_tales_sleuth/content/stuart-palmer/how-a-spirit-corrected-the-standard-dictionary.md

 His doubt remained until he received a letter from Albert A. Norris, acting superintendent of the Philadelphia Mint.
 Mr. Norris referred to a book by a numismatist named Madden and proved conclusively that a mistake had been made in the previous verdict, and that the darker coin was the genuine one, valued at $2,500!

+{% image "./images/mite.png", "Drawing of the two faces of a Widow's mite, or Lepton coin from ancient Judea." %}
+<p class="caption">This enlarged drawing shows the two faces of the <span style="font-style:normal;">Widow's Mite</span>, the ancient Hebrew coin that played a startling part of this true drama of the supernatural.
+</p>

 "The true *Widow's Mite*," Mr. Norris said in his letter, "is so called because, being the lowest valued coin in the Holy Land, it must have been the one cast into the alms box by the poor woman mentioned in the Bible.
 Its true name is Lepton, and its value is half a denarius.
 It may be recognized by a knob in the center, surrounded by six stars or lobes, and it bears the name Jehonatan Hamelik.
 The lighter colored coin enclosed is spurious."

-{% image "./images/mite.png", "Drawing of the two faces of a Widow's mite, or Lepton coin from ancient Judea." %}
-<p class="caption">This enlarged drawing shows the two faces of the *Widow's Mite*, the ancient Hebrew coin that played a startling part of this true drama of the supernatural
-</p>

 *The voice from Beyond had been right, not only in the location of the coin, but in the designation of the genuine one!*

 Doctor Funk was entirely convinced.
-He lost no time in returning the true *Widow's Mite* to the son of the late Professor Charles E. West, and the plate in the Standard Dictionary[^5] was changed to conform with the Mint Superintendent's verdict.
+He lost no time in returning the true *Widow's Mite* to the son of the late Professor Charles E. West, and the plate in the *Standard Dictionary*{% marginnote "plate", "See coin 6 in [this plate](https://archive.org/details/in.ernet.dli.2015.121020/page/n574/mode/1up) from Vol. 1 of *Funk & Wagnalls New Standard Dictionary of the English Language* (1929 printing)." %} was changed to conform with the Mint Superintendent's verdict.
 Both copies of the Dictionary are to be found in most public libraries, and comparison of the two *Widow's Mites* is interesting.

-[^5]: See coin 6 in [this plate](https://archive.org/details/in.ernet.dli.2015.121020/page/n574/mode/1up) from Vol. 1 of *Funk &Wagnalls New Standard Dictionary of the English Language* (1929 printing).

-He also announced the full result of his investigations, withholding only the name of the medium, in accordance with his promise.[^6] Complete affidavits were made out and signed by all the parties concerned, and the entire collection of documents was photographed and copies sent to scholars and psychologists all over the world.
+He also announced the full result of his investigations, withholding only the name of the medium, in accordance with his promise.{% marginnote "book", " Funk, Isaac K. *The Widow's Mite and Other Psychic Phenomena* (1904), pp 157-184."%} Complete affidavits were made out and signed by all the parties concerned, and the entire collection of documents was photographed and copies sent to scholars and psychologists all over the world.

-[^6]: Funk, Isaac K. *The Widow's Mite and Other Psychic Phenomena* (1904), pp 157-184.

 A majority of these authorities—including such men as the philosopher William James, professor of psychology at Harvard—decided that the case was absolute proof of the existence of either an active spirit world, or an untapped source of mental energy.
 The affair won the skeptical Doctor Funk over to spiritualism, and he devoted the remainder of his life to the movement.

 Only one thing seemed unsatisfactory to Doctor Funk.
 Why had not his friend Beecher spoken to him directly, and why had the spirit bothered about so mundane a thing as a coin?
+<br><br>

-SEVERAL months after the *Widow's Mite* affair when Doctor Funk was still thinking of these questions, he chanced to attend a séance held by a group who were strangers to him.
+**SEVERAL** months after the *Widow's Mite* affair when Doctor Funk was still thinking of these questions, he chanced to attend a séance held by a group who were strangers to him.

 For a long time the group sat in the darkened room, awaiting developments.
 Certain vague manifestations had taken place—a tambourine had jingled in the dark—but there was nothing to impress the Doctor.